-The Vice President of Student Life and Dean of Students will make the decision whether or not to approve the student to reenter Viterbo in consultation with either the Director of Health Services or the Director of Counseling Services, depending on the reasons for the leave.
+The Vice President of Student Life and Dean of Students will make the decision whether or not to approve the student to reenter Viterbo in consultation with either the Director of Counseling and Health Services, depending on the reasons for the leave.
 Viterbo reserves the right to require additional consultations between the student and appropriate health care professionals.
 Upon obtaining the approval of the Vice President of Student Life and Dean of Students, a student may formally apply for reentry according policies outline on the university website.